AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/proposal.md

 1. System Owner chooses to disable monitoring service
 2. System asks for code to disarm monitoring service
    * Code provided is incorrect, system allows for another try
-   * Code provided is incorrect, system is locked
+   * Code provided is incorrect, system is locked for 10 minutes
-3. System Owner mustverify identity to unlock system

 ** **